Goyoo/elasticsearch-optimizer/README.md

 # elasticsearch-optimizer
-:rocket: Make ES faster than ever!
-Check that your elasticsearch cluster is ready for production :punch:
+Make ES faster than ever!
+Check that your elasticsearch cluster is ready for production

 # Usage
 ```bash